 Tools and practices are emerging to help us figure out the fraught and nuanced answers, which differ for each of us and also change along with our circumstances.
 Gawande’s book is an excellent resource.
 More physicians are being trained in how to talk to people about their end-of-life wishes.
 Medicare has agreed to cover it.
 Six years after Vice-Presidential candidate Sarah Palin nearly derailed the Affordable Care Act by dubbing those doctor-patient conversations “death panels,” the government revived a proposal to reimburse physicians for having the Talk with their Medicare patients.

 In an effort to change the norm from denial to preparedness, Goodman and others founded the Conversation Project, a nonprofit aimed at getting people to talk about what they think they’ll want at the end.
 At the kitchen table, not in the ICU.
 Not just with doctors.
 Also with families and friends.
-Since initiating the talk is the hardest part, the organization has created a Conversation Starter Kit.
+Since initiating the talk is the hardest part, the organization has created a Conversation Starter Guide.
 It’s excellent.
 It asks you to write down what matters to you at the end of life, and uses a sliding scale to pose questions like “I’m worried that I’ll get too little care/overly aggressive care” and “I wouldn’t mind spending my last days in a hospital/I want to be at home.”
 Those were easy for me, and this one harder: “I want my loved ones to do exactly what I’ve said, even if it makes them a little uncomfortable/ I want my loved ones to do what brings them peace even if it goes against what I’ve said.”
 Clearly, ideally, the conversation needs to be an ongoing one.

 I used the Starter Kit this week because three of our four kids were in town, and it sure made things easier and clearer.
 It wasn’t the first time I’d brought the subject up, but like Goodman’s mother I don’t think I’d actually gotten much farther than when in doubt, pull the plug.
 No aggressive interventions.
 “What if you’re in a car accident tomorrow and need a new liver?”
 Murphy asked.
 Good question.
 I want that liver.
 “It’s way too soon for a DNR,” chided my doctor gently when I talked to her as well.
 She’s right.
 I thought I had one; I don’t, just a Living Will and a Medical Power of Attorney.
 The kids dutifully followed me upstairs to see where they’re filed.